Tzekhai-2005/Tzekhai-2005/README.md

 ## Hi there 👋
+Im a first year biomedical engineering student at Imperial College London.
+Im looking to develop my coding and data analytics skills so any help is appreciated.

 <!--
 **Tzekhai-2005/Tzekhai-2005** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.